HewlettPackard/codar-ce/README.md

 Codar 1.60
 ```

-#Why CSA/Codar on Docker?

-•  All the “Goodness” of Docker will be available for CSA too, like lightweight, reduce the application component dependencies, portability/supportability and help for quick deployment.

-•  Easy to use for  PoC or for demos.

-•  Adhere to latest technology as the customer shifting their platform to adopt Docker platform.

-•  Pre-baked application components will avoid the installation time and avoid any installation issue.

 #Prerequisites
 1. Set up Docker client with “docker-compose” as given in this  Docker site.
 [Ref.](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
 2. OS & System Requirements for Docker Client/Workstation